 Which of the projects are you most proud of?

 I wouldn’t say that I am particularly proud of our projects as I always think there is more to be done.
 Once you become a little more comfortable in life, it makes it much easier to have time to think about others.
-While it is fantastic that lots of business leaders, including myself, are now dedicating a lot of time to worthy causes, it’s important for everyone to realise that once we have taken care of our families, this is just the next logical step.
+While it is fantastic that lots of business leaders, including myself, are now dedicating a lot of time to worthy causes, it’s important for everyone to realize that once we have taken care of our families, this is just the next logical step.
 I am filled with even more admiration for people who work very hard to put food on the table at home and yet still find time to be charitable.
 We have half a dozen brilliant team members at Gemporia who give up lots of their spare time to help out at their local schools.
 While these efforts might not get the same recognition, to me they are the ones that are truly charitable.

 To raise money for charity, you’ve run marathons, sailed across the Atlantic with your children, climbed mountains, even been to the North Pole.
 What are your adventurer highlights and which one was toughest?